Stahlwalker/blog/_posts/2019-04-20-email-marketing.md

 What is need?
 Need is a nurture campaign developed to target those that do not know about your product/service.
 It’s an educational drip campaign that guides customers through to sign up.
 At this point of the campaign it’s about awareness and improving open rates, reducing unsubscribe rates and sharing exciting offerings.

 <br>
 Note that there is a fine line of over sharing, people do not want to be spammed so setting up a reasonable timeline with these emails is crucial.
-The ideal goal is around 6 emails in any nurture stream.
-An example of one that I’ve created follows a developer event and lasts the course of 3 weeks.
-Immediately after the event they are followed with a thank you for attending, then 3 days later information about what I'm offering.
-Then a week later some exciting news, followed by comparison of plan offerings a week later, and ultimately a final reminder email.
-All of which, this email campaign lasts roughly 3 weeks.
-This span of 3 weeks is a good time frame that doesn’t annoy customers but keeps them engaged.
+The ideal goal is around six emails in any nurture stream.
+An example of one that I’ve created follows a developer event and lasts the course of three weeks.
+Immediately after the event they are followed with a thank you for attending, then three days later information about what I'm offering.
+Then a week later some exciting news, followed by a comparison of plan offerings a week later, and ultimately a final reminder email.
+All of which, this email campaign lasts roughly three weeks.
+This span of three weeks is a good time frame that doesn’t annoy customers but keeps them engaged.
 Remember the goal isn’t to increase your unsubscribe list.

 <br>
 ![Div](/img/Learn2.png){:style="float: right;margin-left: 7px;margin-top: 7px; position: relative"}{:class="img-responsive"}